 The AGO alleged that Insys and its executives, including Mr. Babich, engaged in, directed, or authorized a quid pro quo arrangement with doctors where Insys paid the doctors as a reward for prescribing Subsys.
 The complaint further alleged that Insys and the executives engaged in, directed, or authorized a call center designed to ensure that insurance companies approved and paid for Subsys prescriptions by misrepresenting the patients’ medical information to the insurance companies.

-If approved by the court, under the terms of the consent judgment, Mr. Babich will pay $2 million to the State, will cooperate fully with the State’s ongoing investigation into Insys Therapeutics and its executives, and will never sell or market pharmaceuticals in Arizona again.
+Under the terms of the consent judgment, Mr. Babich will pay $2 million to the State, will cooperate fully with the State’s ongoing investigation into Insys Therapeutics and its executives, and will never sell or market pharmaceuticals in Arizona again.
 If Mr. Babich violates the terms of the agreement, he may be subject to over $600 million in additional penalties.

 After Arizona sued it in 2017, Insys filed for bankruptcy in 2019.
 In addition, as part of a federal criminal case, Mr. Babich and other executives either pleaded guilty or were convicted by a jury of crimes involving allegations similar to those brought by the State.
 Under those rulings, Mr. Babich is obligated to pay tens of millions of dollars to federal authorities as well.
 Attorney General Brnovich continues to press forward with allegations against Insys’ founder, Dr. John Kapoor, and three Arizona doctors who engaged in the scheme.